 90-DAY MOTORCYCLE DRIVER'S LICENSE TEST WAIVER

 - The State of Georgia will waive your knowledge and skills test and issue you a Class M driver's license if you have a 90-Day Motorcycle License Test Waiver issued by the Georgia Motorcycle Safety Program (GMSP).
-The Georgia Motorcycle Safety Program offers professional rider education programs that include classroom instruction as well as on-cycle training in a controlled, off-street environment.
+The GMSP offers professional rider education programs that include classroom instruction as well as on-cycle training in a controlled, off-street environment.
 The Program even provides training motorcycles.

-- Successful graduates become eligible for their motorcycle driver's license without having to take the Department of Driver Services' knowledge tests and on-cycle test (it does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends).
+- It does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends.
 View the 90-Day Motorcycle License Test Waiver for more information.